 From Deciding to Building

-A bridge from the deciding phase articles to the building phase...
+A bridge from the articles on deciding to the articles on building...

 Every phase of this series ends by producing something the next phase cannot directly use.
 The gap is the point.
 Learning ended with a capacity, and a capacity is not a description, so Deciding had to begin by applying it to produce one.
 Deciding now ends with a specification, and a specification is not a system, so Building has to begin by constructing it into one.
-The handover is never a clean pass.
+The transition is never a clean pass.
 It is a translation, and the thing being translated changes its kind in the crossing.
-This article is that translation: what the Deciding phase actually produced, why it cannot be handed straight to delivery, and where the Building phase has to start instead.
+This article is that translation: what deciding actually produced, why it cannot be handed straight to delivery, and where building has to start instead.

 1. What Deciding Produced